hrfm/gulp-subtask/README.md

 You can get 'test/dest/js/all_a.js' and 'test/dest/js/all_b.js'.

-Options is powerful solution for gulp tasks.
+Options is powerful solution of gulp-subtasks.
 You can replace all '{{key}}' markers recursivly.

 For example...